smithaprojectportfolio/projects/SQL_SuperstoreSales/Readme.md

 As part of this project, I have analysed the sales of a reputed superstore in USA and derived meaningful insights in-order to understand the strengths & weaknesses of the business.
 This document covers an overview of the dataset utilized and the various analytical insights that will be derived from it.

+* The project folder contains the following:
+    * Datasets_Superstore.csv - A csv file containing the sales data of the superstore
+    * Scripts_SuperstoreSales.sql - A sql script that contains queries to derive insights

 # Dataset Overview

 It is critical to understand the column descriptions and the structure of dataset prior to deriving any insights.